5.2.1 Voice Control

 - |

-ProcessedAudioOutputros2-msg @ interaction/msg/ProcessedAudioOutput.msgMessageHeader header # Message header uint32 stream_id # Audio stream ID (1: onboard mic, 2: external mic) AudioVadStateType audio_vad_state # VAD state (0: no speech, 1: speech start, 2: in speech, 3: speech end) uint8[] audio_data # Audio data (PCM, 16 kHz / 16 bit / 1 ch)
+ProcessedAudioOutputros2-msg @ interaction/msg/ProcessedAudioOutput.msgMessageHeader header # Message header uint32 stream_id # Audio stream ID (1: onboard mic, 2: external mic; regardless of which mic is active, audio is always published with stream_id=1 and saved under the fixed stream_1/ subdirectory) AudioVadStateType audio_vad_state # VAD state (0: no speech, 1: speech start, 2: in speech, 3: speech end) uint8[] audio_data # Audio data (PCM, 16 kHz / 16 bit / 1 ch)

 Audio stream format: